curefit/react-crux/readme.md

    * _field_ - The key in the model to access this field (e.g. "name" field inside "Employee")
    * _representative_ - Set to true if this field is representative of the parent object.
 Used to show in other select menus etc. Typically name/title fields are representative
    * _type_ - If not set, type is assumed to be a simple text field edited using an input text HTML element
         - _select_ - For dropdowns with single select option.
-Detailed explanation later.[Example](https://curefit.github.io/react-crux-examples/#/select)
+Detailed explanation later.
+[Example](https://curefit.github.io/react-crux-examples/#/select)
         - _iterable_ - For lists (of strings or objects or selects).
 Detailed explanation later.
 [Example](https://curefit.github.io/react-crux-examples/#/iterable)
         - _nested_ - For objects which have fields of their own.
-Detailed explanation later.[Example](https://curefit.github.io/react-crux-examples/#/nested)
+Detailed explanation later.
+[Example](https://curefit.github.io/react-crux-examples/#/nested)
         - _typeahead_ - For searching within dropdown.
 Specification is same as select.
 It is a local search.
 Remote search is currently not supported.
         - _tinyinput_ - For very small texts.
-[Example](https://curefit.github.io/react-crux-examples/#/nested)
+[Example](http://localhost:3000/#/bigtext)
         - _bigtext_ - For large blobs of text.
+[Example](http://localhost:3000/#/bigtext)
-        - _checkbox_ - For boolean fields
+        - _checkbox_ - For boolean fields.
+[Example](https://curefit.github.io/react-crux-examples/#/checkbox)
         - _imageUpload_ - For triggering file uploads.
 Server side controller required to handle multipart requests.
-Detailed specification later in the document
+Detailed specification later in the document.
+[Example](https://curefit.github.io/react-crux-examples/#/file)
         - _datepicker_ - For fields that have dates.
 Detailed spec later.
+[Example](https://curefit.github.io/react-crux-examples/#/datepicker)
         - _recursive_ - For fields that have recursive definition.
 Detailed spec later.
         - _custom_ - For injecting your own custom component to render this field.
 Requires another field called _customComponent_ (defined later)
     * _displayChildren_ - Supports only one value - "inline".
 Causes subfields to be rendered side by side instead of one below the other (which is the default behaviour if _displayChildren_ is not present in schema)